Soka457han/AlphaAgent/README.md

 **🟦 Track 1 · Trading Agent**

-AlphaAgent is an AI Agent that autonomously perceives market conditions, makes decisions, executes simulated trades, and manages risk in the crypto spot market — matching the Track 1 definition exactly.
+AlphaAgent is an AI Agent that autonomously perceives market conditions, makes decisions, executes trades, and manages risk in the crypto spot market — matching the Track 1 definition exactly.
 The AI computation layer (3-component Fear & Greed proxy scanning all 16 pairs simultaneously, LLM-written trade reasoning, post-trade self-reflection) performs tasks no discretionary trader can do in real time.

 ---